 To learn more about SEO and how it can help your business, take a look at Jerry’s article on SEO 101 to get some ideas you can duplicate on your business site for maximum efficiency.

 6. Publish your website

 Once you’ve gone through all the steps above and are satisfied with your new site, it’s time to make it available to the world.
 Simply click a button and you can be open for business – once you select your payment plan, of course.

-Sitejet publishes individual websites for a monthly fee of $11 – there are totally no charges for using the Site Builder.
+Sitejet publishes single user website for a monthly fee of $5 – there are totally no charges for using the Site Builder.
 They give you 14 days to play with the interface and build your website, in fact.
 To really build a basic site will take you maybe 20 minutes if you’re fast and know what you want – more if you take the time to run through the tutorial or do up a completely different site.

 As a guideline I’d say expect 25 minutes for just tweaking a template, 2 hours or more if you want something special, or a few days to completely redo a site from scratch.

 Sitejet allows its users to create multiple projects (websites) in its dashboard, so if you’re a website designer that does sites for multiple clients, this is especially good for you.
 It not only allows you to silo multiple projects, but there are built in collaborative features as well which help you work on the website with customer feedback in one all in one place.